torvalds/linux/Documentation/filesystems/erofs.rst

  - Little endian on-disk design;

+ - Block-based distribution and file-based distribution over fscache are supported;

+ - Support multiple devices to refer to external blobs, which can be used for container images;

- - 4KiB block size and 32-bit block addresses, therefore 16TiB address space
-   at most for now;
+ - 32-bit block addresses for each device, therefore 16TiB address space at most with 4KiB block size for now;

  - Two inode layouts for different requirements: